bjornharrtell/presentations/foss4g/2017/topolis/PITCHME.md

 Note:
 At Septima I work as a geospatial developer.
-I'm also the author of the JavaScript port of Java Topology Suite called JSTS, used in amongst other things Turf from Mapbox.
+I'm also the author of JSTS, the JavaScript port of Java Topology Suite, used in amongst other things Turf from Mapbox.

 ---

 ### Subject

-* Topolis
+* Topolis JavaScript library
-* JavaScript library to manipulate topological data
+* Can manipulate topological data
 * Ported from PostGIS Topology implementation

 ---